-Are there Opportunities for Career Advancement?
+Are There Opportunities for Career Advancement?

-These with at least three to five years of full-time experience can advance to the role of a lead sonographer or even director of an ultrasound department.
+Those with at least three to five years of full-time experience can advance to the role of a lead sonographer or even director of an ultrasound department.
 Others choose to become traveling sonographers and work for short stints, on a contract basis, in different locations around the country.

 Some choose to leave the clinical environment and become professionals like: